 - Kneepads: They can be very helpful and comfortable when you’re set to work for long hours.

 - Respirator or Masks: Everyone knows welding generates a high amount of toxic fumes which are very harmful to your body.
 In fact, inhaling it for years may result in serious health defects or even cancer which is why every welder should wear a respirator or at least masks during welding.
+You may consider buying a weld fume extractor, worth every penny.

 - Welding Boots: You’re gonna need a shock-resistant welding boot in order to protect your long-standing feet from the fire, heat, and other melted pieces of metals from dropping off over your feet.